jamesjg/FoodSAM/README.md

 # FoodSAM

-This repository contains code for FoodSAm.
+This repository contains code for FoodSAM.
 The model can segment and recognize multiple food or non-food instances in a given image.

 [[`Paper`]()]